 TIMOTHY DRAPER has been a director of the Company since 1986.
-Mr. Draper founded and has been Managing Director of Draper Fisher Jurvetson, an investment company, since 1992.
+Mr. Draper founded and has been Managing Director of Draper Fisher Jurvetson, an investment company since 1992.
 Mr. Draper managed Draper Associates LP from 1986 to 1992.
 Mr. Draper also serves on the board of directors of Tumbleweed Communications, GoTo.com and several private companies.
 Mr. Draper received a B.S. in Electrical Engineering from Stanford University and an M.B.A. from Harvard Business School.

 YOUNG K. SOHN has been a director of the Company since April 1999.
-Mr. Sohn is currently serving as CEO and a director of Oak Technology, a semiconductor manufacturer.
-From 1992 until March 1999, Mr. Sohn held various executive management positions at Quantum Corporation, a disk drive manufacturer, including President of the Hard Disk Drive Business.
-Prior to joining Quantum, Mr. Sohn was employed for nine years at Intel Corporation ("Intel") as a Marketing and Sales Executive and Director of Worldwide Channel Marketing in Intel's Reseller Channel organization.
+Mr. Sohn has served as Chief Executive Officer of Oak Technology, a semiconductor manufacturer since February 1999.
+From January 1993 until March 1999, Mr. Sohn held various executive management positions at Quantum Corporation, a disk drive manufacturer, including President of Hard Disk Drive Business.
+Prior to joining Quantum Corporation, Mr. Sohn was employed for nine years at Intel Corporation as a Marketing and Sales Executive and Director of Worldwide Channel Marketing in Intel Corporation's Reseller Channel organization.
 Mr. Sohn received a B.S. in Electrical Engineering from the University of Pennsylvania and an M.B.A. from MIT's Sloan School of Management.

 JOHN H. HART has been a director of the Company since April 1999.
-Mr. Hart was the Senior Vice President and Chief Technical Officer of 3Com Corporation ("3Com") from August 1996 until September 2000.
-From the time Mr. Hart joined 3Com in September 1990 until July 1996, he was Vice President and Chief Technical Officer.
-Prior to joining 3Com, Mr. Hart worked for Vitalink Communications Corporation for seven years, where his most recent position was Vice President of Network Products.
-Mr. Hart also serves on the board of directors of Coherent Inc. Mr. Hart received a B.S. in Mathematics from the University of Georgia.
+Mr. Hart is currently a 3Com fellow and serves on the Board of Directors of Coherent Inc. and several private companies.
+Mr. Hart was Senior Vice President and Chief Technical Officer of 3Com Corporation from August 1996 to September 2000.
+From the time Mr. Hart joined 3Com Corporation in September 1990 until July 1996, he was Vice President and Chief Technical Officer.
+Prior to joining 3Com Corporation, Mr. Hart worked for Vitalink Communications Corporation for seven years, where his most recent position was Vice President of Network Products.
+Mr. Hart received a B.S. in Mathematics from the University of Georgia.